Everything You Need to Know About HIIT Workouts

 Who Should Do HIIT?

 “HIIT is an advanced form of training that requires a solid fitness foundation,” Thieme says.
-So if you’re new to exercise, you should take some time to work on your cardiovascular fitness and muscular strength before trying HIIT.
+So if you’re new to exercise, you should take some time to work on increasing physical activity through cardiovascular exercise and strength training before trying HIIT.

 And if you plan to add strength exercises to your HIIT sessions, make sure you have proper form down pat.
 Assuming you’re good to go, HIIT can be great for people looking to add a new challenge to their routine.